 - Toss the pasta with the mushroom bolognese then top with fresh basil, toasted pine nuts and a sprinkle of Parmesan.
 (Skip the Parmesan if you or anyone else is vegan).

-- If you aren’t vegan, I highly recommend serving this with some grated or shaved Parmesan.
+- Garnish with cheese or vegan cheese.
+I highly recommend serving this with some grated or shaved Parmesan.
 And if you’ve got a Parmesan rind lying around, throw that into the pot while it’s simmering.
 It will infuse the sauce with even more umami flavor.

 Description